parsaz00/Haskle-Wordle-Clone/haskell/README.md

 This is more than just a game—it’s a problem-solving exercise disguised as entertainment, and it’s built for anyone looking to challenge their brain while having a little fun.
 Whether you’re a seasoned word-game enthusiast or someone looking to kill a few minutes, this project has something for you.

 # Minimal Viable Project (MVP)
-We aims to create a fully functional version of the core Wordle gameplay loop, where users can guess a hidden word, receive instant feedback, and either win or lose based on their guesses.
+We aim to create a fully functional version of the core Wordle gameplay loop, where users can guess a hidden word, receive instant feedback, and either win or lose based on their guesses.
 We’ll focus on three key areas:

 1. Reading and processing user input: This will allow players to interact with the game naturally through a terminal interface.
 2. Implementing the feedback system: Each letter in the player’s guess will be compared to the hidden word, generating feedback that is both clear and accurate using pattern matching and recursion.